leehongchen1985/Disaster-Response-Pipelines/README.md

 ## Motivation/Object of project
 ---

-I will be creating a machine learning pipeline to categorize disaster events by using a data set containing real messages that were sent during disaster events, so that we can send the messages to an appropriate disaster relief agency.
+I had created a machine learning pipeline to categorize disaster events by using a data set containing real messages that were sent during disaster events, so that we can send the messages to an appropriate disaster relief agency.

 This project also include a web app where we can input a new message and get classification results in several categories.